gilesbowkett/argonaut/readme.md

 but for now, to specify Mongo credentials, put a file called `mongo.yml` at your top level.

-here's what that file might look like:
+for instance, if you keep your mangos in Mongo, here's what that file might look like:

     host: mongodb.example.com
     port: 12345